LinkedSoftwareDependencies/Article-Reproducability/content/components.md

 First, it provides a `Loader` class that acts as an assembler.
 This `Loader` provides _constructor injection_:
 it dynamically calls the constructor of the component and passes the configured parameters in a single object argument.
-Then, a module description is registered, which can be retrieved by automatically scanning npm modules, parsing a downloaded RDF document via URL, or reading a raw triple stream.
+Behind the scenes, a module description is registered, which can be retrieved by automatically scanning npm modules, parsing a downloaded RDF document via URL, or reading a raw triple stream.
 At the time of writing, the parser accepts RDF documents serialized as either JSON-LD, Turtle, TriG, N-Triples or N-Quads.
-In this example, the Linked Data Fragments module description from [](#module-ldf) is registered as [http://example.org/my-ldf-server.ttl]().
 Finally,
 the `Loader` instantiates one or more components by invoking a component configuration.
-[](#config-ldf) depicts the configuration file for a [Linked Data Fragments server](http://linkeddatafragments.org/software/#server) application, which is identified by [http://example.org/config-ldf.ttl]().
+[](#config-ldf) depicts the configuration file for a [Linked Data Fragments server](http://linkeddatafragments.org/software/#server) application, which is identified by `http://example.org/config.ttl#myServer`.

 <figure id="config-ldf" class="listing">
 ````/code/config-ldf.ttl````